axtend/axlib/primitives/runtime-interface/README.md

-Axlib runtime interface
+Substrate runtime interface

 This crate provides types, traits and macros around runtime interfaces.
-A runtime interface is a fixed interface between a Axlib runtime and a Axlib node.
+A runtime interface is a fixed interface between a Substrate runtime and a Substrate node.
 For a native runtime the interface maps to a direct function call of the implementation.
 For a wasm runtime the interface maps to an external function call.
 These external functions are exported by the wasm executor and they map to the same implementation as the native calls.